- Prayer and Worship

 Religious Institute and Organization Applicants: The CHM will not consider applications from provincials or heads of organizations unless they carry episcopal endorsement.
 Please ask at least three diocesan bishops whose dioceses the program will affect to send original letters explaining its value to their diocese.
 The bishops should send endorsement letters directly to the Catholic Home Missions office no later than April 1.

 All applicants must submit their financial statement for the fiscal year just completed.
 Audited financial statements are required.
 Summaries or simple balance sheets are not acceptable.
 Financial statements must cover current beginning and ending fund balances, current assets and liabilities, and revenues and expenditures for the fiscal year.
 If the most recent statement is not yet available, do not include financial information from the previous year; simply indicate on the Application Checklist when the information will be available.

 Applicants are encouraged to include comments on the data presented in their financial statements.
 This is especially important if the statement indicates the possession of large assets or includes potentially confusing notes or figures.

-Religious Institute Applicants must furnish two copies of their most recent financial statement that covers the accounts of the province.
+Religious Institute Applicants must furnish a copy of their most recent financial statement that covers the accounts of the province.
 If there is not a province, the statement should cover the congregation as a whole, including retirement funds.

 Note: Religious institutes should also include current information indicating the total number of members, the number of active and retired, and the average age of membership.

-Must furnish two copies of their most recent financial statement.
+Must furnish a copy of their most recent financial statement.